NerfJohn/Project-RISCII/docs/uPManual/README.md

 The MAX register allows for choosing the highest value the timer's CNT can reach before overflowing.
 The CNT register is reset anytime the MAX register is written to.
 Note that setting the CNT register value to be above the MAX register value results in undefined behavior.

 Upon every overflow, an interrupt pulse is generated and sent to the NVIC (see NVIC).
-This pulse is always enabled (though not necessarily enabled in the NVIC).
+This pulse is enabled by enabling the timer (though not necessarily enabled in the NVIC).
 This overflow point adjusts with the MAX register.

 The TMR0-1 registers are only fully operationl while the uP is in the RUNNING state.
 The timers are effectively paused in the BOOTING and PAUSED uP states.